• Skip to main content

 If your generator has an oil filter, then you can probably get away with changing your oil every 50 – 100 hours of operation or every twelve months, whichever comes first.

-However, if you run your generator for a long period of time under a heavy load or in wet, humid or dusty conditions… you should change the oil in your generator more frequently.
+However, if you run your generator for an extended period under a heavy load or in wet, humid, or dusty conditions… you should change the oil in your generator more frequently.

 And while you’re at it…